Aerospace Non-Destructive Testing (NDT)

 Delphi Precision Engineering is a leader in non-destructive testing in the aerospace industry.
 CT scanning is ideal for aerospace NDT because it ensures individual safety.
 Like other NDT techniques, CT scanning ensures the component is intact upon testing completion and detects flaws/defects that may not be detected during destructive testing.

 CT scan of a 6-inch pressure transducer.
-Industrial CT allows our aerospace customers to inspect the internal components of a precision part without disrupting or destroying evidence.
+Our industrial CT system can penetrate dense materials and allows our aerospace customers to inspect the internal components of a precision part without disrupting or destroying evidence.

 What Makes Delphi Different?

 At Delphi Precision Imaging, we use North Star Imaging’s X-5000 to provide 2D digital radiography and 3D computed tomography aerospace NDT services.
 The real difference in the accuracy and analysis of your results depends on the company you work with.
 What makes Delphi Precision Imaging different from other aerospace NDT companies is the personalized attention you receive.
 You’ll work one-on-one with our precision imaging specialists to gain precise data about your component.

 Our focus on providing you with personalized imaging services makes Delphi Precision Imaging a leading aerospace NDT company.

 UW Solid Sulfur Thruster

 CT scan of a CubeSat thruster with the sulfur propellant puck virtually isolated and internal porosity highlighted.

 Porosity is mapped by void size.
 Industrial CT allows the aerospace companies and firms we partner with to inspect the internal components of a precision part without disruption.